What Is Forex Leverage Trading?

 Let’s take the image above as an example.
 The red part of the circle represents 25% of the whole circle.
 Let’s say that this is your part of a forex position.

-It doesn’t matter how much the full value of the trade is, as long as you know how to calculate your part of the transaction and the part that the broker is providing.
+It doesn’t matter how much the full value of the trade is, as long as you know your part of the transaction and the part that the broker is providing.

-Once you understand the concept of your own money (the margin) and the leverage (borrowed money) you are going to find it very easy to calculate your forex leverage for any trade.
+Once you understand the concept of your own money (the margin) and the leverage (borrowed money) you are going to find it very easy to figure your forex credit for any trade.

-Now, in my opinion, the best leverage for forex is between 1:20 and 1:200 and this has to do with your liquidation price that is moving closer to your entry price when you increase your ratio.
+Now, a common margin ratio for forex is between 1:20 and 1:200 and this has to do with your liquidation price that is moving closer to your entry price when you increase your ratio.

-The most obvious reason for using leverage is of course the chance of making more money, a lot more money.
-However, there are other good reasons for choosing a leveraged account that most beginners are not aware of that could potentially boost your results in different ways.
+The most obvious reason for using leverage is of course the chance of making more money.
+However, there are other good reasons for choosing an account that most beginners are not aware of that could potentially boost your results in different ways.

 Below are five benefits that I think are worth mentioning:

-2. You can optimize your strategy – If you have a successful strategy already that is making money on a regular basis you can use borrowed money to add boost your best setups.
-If you know for example a great setup in GBP/CAD but you don’t have enough money to profit from a 50 pip move, then leverage can be a great addition.
+2. You can optimize your strategy – If you have a successful strategy already that is making money regularly you can use borrowed money to add boost your best setups.
+If you know for example a great setup in GBP/CAD but you don’t have enough money to profit from a 50 pip move, then a multiplier can be a great addition.

 But keep in mind, that this would only work if you have an already tested strategy that works.